usnistgov/spectrumdb/README.rst

 Starting the Graphical user interface
 -------------------------------------

-Start the db gui application
+Start the db gui application.
+From a shell type

-    dbgui
+    spectrumdb

+You have to define configure the system first by providing the google API key.
-You have to define a dataset first and then populate it with data.
+Then define a dataset and then populate it with data.
 The UI interactions are fairly obvious.
 We will not bore you by giving tiresome instructions.